-(Note: I posted this blog in June, 2014 to help counsel, the judicial system, and insurance claims managers and consultants understand how the standard of care is determined.
+(Note: I posted this blog on June 28, 2014 and updated it since, most recently on October 30, 2020.
+The purpose was to help counsel, the judicial system, and insurance claims managers and consultants understand how the standard of care is determined.
 To help you gain some appreciation of the technical issues in the stepped process that are understood by an expert but not so well by others.

 The following is based on the literature in the References, particularly Refs 3, 4 and 7 and my engineering experience in eastern, western, and northern Canada, and overseas.
 The literature emphasizes the process as it applies to professional people.
 I have extended it to include other specialties.